AlbertHambardzumyan/codeforces-java/CONTRIBUTING.md

 You will probably get feedback or requests for changes to your Pull Request.
 This is a big part of the submission process so don't be discouraged!

 To make changes to an existing Pull Request, make the changes to your branch.
-When you push that branch to your fork, GitHub will automatically update the Pull Request.
+When you push to that branch, GitHub will automatically update the Pull Request.